learn-static/hist-320/content/2-dh.md

 ## Additional possibilities:
 - Follow steps to run topic modeling either on SOTUs or Party Platforms (both included in repository)
 - Follow steps to create and embed Voyant visualizations

+# text analysis / topic modeling

+# What is the project for this course?
+- Data analysis as a supplement for traditional historical analysis
+- Learn to write for the public / for the web

+# Why is it important?